zxfcolo/learngit/readme.txt

-git is version of control system git is free software
+git is a distribute version  of control system git is free software